hmemcpy/hmemcpy.com/content/posts/working-with-shared-dependencies-in-zio-test.md

 728ed277-7d49-4b22-a5a3-6db3d32ff7b0
 ```

-Meaning that each test got a fresh value for UUID, despite it being provided as shared initially.
+Meaning that each test got a fresh UUID value, despite it being provided as shared initially.

 Finally, putting it all together looks like this: